GurukiranD2019/Student-Result-Storage-Management-System/README.md

 -Create a new database there and keep name 'simplestresult'.

--Go to import option and select database SQL folder and click go.
+-Go to import option and select database SQL folder provided inside the project files and once u import the "simplestresult.sql" file,click go.

 -Now the Project Runs Successfully